Merzasphor/MWSE/docs/source/lua/type/tes3/armor.rst

 armorRating
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `Number`_.
 The unadjusted, raw armor rating for the item.
+This does not take into account the wearer's skills or GMSTs.

 enchantCapacity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~